yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/JavaScript_Questions.md

 22. What Is Pure Function?
 > - Its return value is the same for the same arguments.
-> - Its evaluation has no side effects
+> - Its evaluation has no side effects.
 ```
 const add = (x, y) => x + y;